welcheb/DCEMRI.jl/README.md

 Now you're ready to run the DCE code!

-## Running the In Vivo Demo.
+## Running the Code

-If you are not already in the DCEMRI.jl source directory, you can navigate there from within the Julia environment by pressing `;` to obtain the `shell>` prompt and then navigating there with shell commands.
-After each shell command, you will need to press `;` again to drop back into the `shell>` prompt.
-The semicolon acts as a shell command prefix.
-The fancy prompt change acts as a reminder that the next text you enter will be interpreted by the shell.

-Once you are in the DCEMRI.jl directory, you can run the in vivo data demo with the command `include("demo_invivo.jl")`.
-After a few seconds to a few minutes, depending on the speed of your machine, you will see the following output text:
+DCEMRI.jl has two basic modes of operation.
+The first is command-line invocation, as you would with an operating system command.
+To run DCEMRI.jl as a command, first edit the first `process_dcemri.jl` of the text file to point to your Julia binary, as in
 ```
-julia> include("demo_invivo.jl")
-importing modules
-starting workers
-reading input data
-found multi-flip data
-fitting R1 relaxation rate to multi-flip data
-fitting 6109 x 10 points on each of 3 workers
-computing signal enhancement ratios
-converting signal S to effective R1 relaxation rate
-converting effective R1 to tracer tissue concentration Ct
-fitting Standard Tofts-Kety model to tissue concentration Ct
-fitting 4337 x 25 points on each of 3 workers
-saving results to dceout.mat
+#!/path/to/julia/binary
 ```

-## QIBA Validation

-To perform the validation on the Quantitative Imaging Biomarkers Alliance phantoms for yourself from the original DICOMS, you will need to download the DICOMS from [Daniel Barboriak's Lab](https://dblab.duhs.duke.edu/modules/QIBAcontent/index.php?id=1).
-Then the scripts in the `qibav6` and `qibav9` folders will help you translate the DICOM data to MAT files suitable for input into the Julia code.

-I have already done this step for you and included the MAT files.
-This can serve as a quick check that everything is installed correctly.

-## Running the Code on Your Data
+Next, make sure the `process_dcemri.jl` file is executable.
+It should already be.

-The other way to run DCEMRI.jl is from the command shell directly, without starting Julia at all.
-The script can parse arguments passed in on the command line to configure the model and point to the input data and output file.

-If you run `./process_dcemri.jl -h` at the terminal prompt, you will get
+The script run as a command can parse arguments passed on the command line to configure the model and point to the input data and output file.
+To see the available options, run `./process_dcemri.jl -h` at the terminal prompt, you will get
 ```
 usage: process_dcemri_data.jl [-O OUTFILE] [-R RELAXIVITY] [-r TR]
                         [-d DCEFLIP] [-t T1FLIP [T1FLIP...]] [-x] [-p]